YEAH – I HAD ONE OF EACH – no wonder I’m confused!

 This is why all children have to adapt to their environment – which they do as much as they can, using their personal innate qualities.
 However, since each child brings an undeveloped personality-potential with them at birth, they also influence how parents treat them – related to gender, birth order, personality, physical characteristics, disabilities or limitations, similarity to the parent’s original family members….

-They’re treated well if parents are healthy, & very badly if not.
+SO – they’re treated well if parents are healthy, & very badly if not.

 While the literature often concentrates on the effects of parents’ traits on child outcomes, the reverse is also being considered.